harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 ---
 title: "What is data harmonisation - and why it matters in 2024"
-description: While this data can be a valuable asset, it often comes in different formats, structures, and standards, making it challenging to analyze, share, and extract meaningful insights.
+description: While this data can be a valuable asset, it often comes in different formats, structures, and standards, making it challenging to analyse, share, and extract meaningful insights.
 This is where the concept of **data harmonisation** comes into play.
 In this article, we will explore what data harmonisation is, why it is important, and how it can benefit organizations and society as a whole.
 date: 2024-01-23
 categories: ["data"]
 image: "/images/02- What is data harmonisation - and why it matters in 2024.svg"